 NEIGHBORS: North Korea, China, Japan

-Antonio Graceffo is a freelance writer currently based in Asia.
-His book, Warrior Odyssey: The Travels of a Martial Artist Through Asia, is Antonio Graceffo’s record of where culture, communication and martial arts meet during his decadelong travels through nine countries, including Taiwan, Vietnam, Laos, Cambodia and the Philippines.
+About the author: Antonio Graceffo is a freelance writer currently based in Asia.
+His book Warrior Odyssey: The Travels of a Martial Artist Through Asia is Antonio Graceffo’s record of where culture, communication and martial arts meet during his decadelong travels through nine countries, including Taiwan, Vietnam, Laos, Cambodia and the Philippines.